Elevator pitch: Aspects

 An elevator pitch is meant to last the duration of an elevator ride, which can vary in length from approximately thirty seconds to two minutes.
 Therefore, the main focus of an elevator pitch should be making it short and direct.
 According to the Idaho Business Review, the first two sentences of any elevator pitch are the most important, and should hook or grab the attention of the listener.
 Information in an elevator pitch, due to the limited amount of time, should be condensed to express the most important ideas or concepts within the allotted time.

 The Idaho Business Review also suggests individuals who use an elevator pitch deliver it using simple language, avoiding statistics or other language that may disrupt the focus of the listener.
 Bloomberg Businessweek suggests that an important lesson to think about when giving an elevator pitch is to "adjust the pitch to the person who is listening, and refine it as you and your business continue to grow and change."

+Business practitioners have proposed structured frameworks for crafting effective elevator pitches.
+LinkedIn business growth strategist Wendy Shore, writing in Entrepreneur, proposed the SHORE framework, a five-step approach comprising solution (defining the problem you solve and its benefits), help (specifying who you help and how), opportunity (highlighting transformative outcomes for the client), relatability (establishing trust through shared experiences and connection), and engage (closing with a clear and specific call to action).

 When delivering an elevator pitch, individuals are encouraged to remain flexible and adaptable, and to be able to deliver the pitch in a genuine and fluent fashion.
 By doing so, the intended audience of the pitch will likely be able to follow the information, and will not consider it as being scripted.